-PhD applications - idil 2025 mirrored doctoral contracts
+PhD applications – Mirror doctoral contracts idil 2026

-A mirrored doctoral project enables two distinct disciplinary theses to be articulated within a common multidisciplinary project.
+A mirror doctoral project allows two distinct disciplinary theses to be linked within a common multidisciplinary project.

-The aim is to approach the same research project through two different disciplines, to promote multidisciplinarity.
-The methods and references specific to each of the disciplines concerned will therefore have to be mobilized.
+The aim is to approach the same research project from two different disciplines in order to promote multidisciplinarity.
+The methods and references specific to each of the disciplines concerned must therefore be mobilized.

-For the start of the 2025 academic year, the IDIL graduate program is funding six mirror doctoral projects, i.e. a total of 12 doctoral contracts over a 3-year period.
+The IDIL graduate program is funding six mirror doctoral projects for the 2026 academic year, representing a total of 12 doctoral contracts over a period of three years.

-Winners of the call for projects: IDIL 2025 doctoral mirror contracts
+Winners of the call for projects: IDIL 2026 mirror doctoral contracts – COMING SOON

-To apply for IDIL mirror doctoral contracts, student candidates must complete their applications and submit them by the deadline via the application form below.
+In order to apply for IDIL mirror doctoral contracts, student candidates must complete their applications and submit them before the deadline using the application form below.

-As an IDIL mirror doctoral project integrates two different doctoral contracts in two different disciplines, each candidate will have to choose on the form which doctoral subject within the project he or she wishes to apply for (A or B).
+As a mirror doctoral project, IDIL integrates two different doctoral contracts in two different disciplines.
+Each candidate must choose on the form which doctoral subject within the project they wish to apply for (A or B).

-The 5 doctoral schools to which the winning doctoral students will be attached are as follows:
+The five doctoral schools to which the successful doctoral candidates will be attached are as follows:

 - CBS2